bitmatzery/Zlatmax/README.md

 # Zlatmax

-Sup on basic configuration of Webpack 5 & Gulp 4.
+Zlatmax on basic configuration of Webpack 5 & Gulp 4.

 ## Start using for a new project